praxes/praxes/doc/users/installation.rst

 Installation
 ============

-Praxis requires several packages in order to run.
+Praxes requires several packages in order to run.
 Many of these packages can be easily installed on Linux using the distribution's package manager, which will also take care of dependencies.
 Note to windows users: you need to install the 32-bit python and 32-bit